 All over Australia, organisations big and small, are doing great work to help people in their community and overseas.
-Rotary and Lions clubs, faith-based groups, peak bodies of doctors, nurses, farmers, as well as local government councils, diaspora groups, and many other community organisations have been helping people in developing countries for years, and building strong connections in the countries where they work.
+Service clubs, faith-based groups, peak bodies of doctors and nurses, as well as local government councils, diaspora groups, and many other community organisations have been helping people in developing countries for years, and building strong connections in the countries where they work.

-DFAT wants to hear, and learn, more about the work that organisations like these are doing with communities overseas.
-We are also interested in hearing ideas about how the Australian government could engage more Australians across regional, rural and urban communities in the aid program.
+DFAT wanted to hear about the work that organisations like these are doing with communities overseas and get their ideas about how the Australian Government could engage more Australians in regional, rural and urban communities in the aid program.

 The Australian Government has worked with non-government organisations (NGOs) and other community organisations for more than 40 years to support the world's poorest and most vulnerable people through the Australian aid program.
 DFAT partners with many professional international development NGOs through bilateral country programs such as in Bangladesh with BRAC, and through thematic or regional programs such as the Civil Society Water Sanitation and Hygiene Fund and the Pacific Women Shaping Pacific Development program.
-DFAT also runs the Direct Aid Program, a small grants program, which is administered by Australian embassies and high commissions.
-DFAT also manages Australia Awards Fellowships, an initiative bringing together international scholarships, Fellowships and short courses.
+DFAT also runs the Direct Aid Program, a small grants program, which is administered by Australian embassies and high commissions overseas.
+DFAT also manages Australia Awards which offers international scholarships, fellowships and short courses.

-In between the large international development NGOs and the individual volunteers, are a range of community groups, many that are run solely by dedicated volunteers, which have no engagement with DFAT.
-This 'Listening Tour' is part of DFAT's efforts to learn more about their work and identify possibilities for collaboration.
+In between the large international development NGOs and individual volunteers, are a range of community groups, many that are run solely by dedicated volunteers, which have no engagement with DFAT.
+The 'Listening Tour' was part of DFAT's efforts to learn more about their work and identify possibilities for collaboration.

 Australian Council for International Development (ACFID)